telerik/ajax-docs/controls/panelbar/templates/adding-templates-at-designtime.md

 	````

-	>note The code in the event handler directly accesses from inside the Content Template both the Calendar and the Label by their IDs.
+	>tip The code in the event handler directly accesses from inside the Content Template both the Calendar and the Label by their IDs.
 This is a feature of Content Templates.
 	>